LindsayMichelleAllen/SmartRoutine/documentation/services/user_account_management_service.md

 ---

-### User Interface
+### User Account Interface

-The user interface shall provide methods to:
+The user account interface shall provide methods to:
 * Create a new user
 * Modify an existing user
 * Delete an existing user